the-real-i9/i9lyfe-server/README.md

 ## Intro

-i9lyfe is an API server for a Social Media Application, built with Node.js and Neo4j.
+i9lyfe is an API server for a Social Media Application, built with Go and Neo4j.
 It supports major social media application features that can be used to implement a mordern social media application frontend.

 ### Target Audience